Kennington, Oxfordshire: Education

 The local primary school is St Swithun's Church of England School.
 The village is in the catchment area for Matthew Arnold secondary school.
 Matthew Arnold School is not located in the village but a bus service is provided.
 Chandlings School, an independent co-educational preparatory school, is nearby.

 Amenities

 Kennington has a public house, The Tandem.
-The village has a health centre, two shops, a post office and a pharmacist, there is also a fish and chip shop, a take away, and a laundrette.
+The village has a health centre, two shops, a post office and a pharmacist.
 There are two sports fields: Playfield Road and Forestside.

 Developments

 There has been a great increase in residential building development in the village recently.
 The developments are all large houses with large gardens which have been turned into flats.
 The two exceptions are the new houses at the site of the former public house The Scholar Gypsy (named after the local poet, Matthew Arnold) and flats on the site of the former Kennington Service Station.
 Recent developments include Strode Court, and Chestnut Place on Kennington Road, to the north of the village.
 A new development has been completed at the site of Cranbrook House in the south of the village on The Avenue.

 Sandford Hydro, a hydro-electric plant was constructed on the Kennington bank of the Thames between 2011 and 2018.
 It uses the head of water provided by the Sandford Lashes weir, and can generate up to 450 kW of electricity with its three archimedes screw turbines.